aldebaran/qibuild/doc/source/design/cmake/managing_deps.rst

 chance we will also need the boost headers when compiling ``hello,`` that’s why we always propagate the dependencies by default.

-This is guessed using the previous call to :ref:`qi_use_lib`.
+This is guessed using the previous call to :cmake:function:`qi_use_lib`.
 In our example, after using ``qi_use_lib(world boost)``, ``WORLD_DEPENDS`` contains "boost".

 *<PREFIX>_LIBRARIES*